-- Faculty requirements are set out under Rules FH3. (a) - (b) Specialisation requirements:

-A bachelor's degree with a major in a field relating to the study of Africa; A multi-disciplinary research project.
+- (a) Faculty requirements are set out under Rules FH3. - (b) Specialisation requirements: - A Bachelor's degree with a major in a field relating to the study of Africa; - A multi-disciplinary research project. - (c) Acceptance is on the recommendation of the Head of Department.